Civilization Comes From Us

 In the best of the old days, governments contented themselves to deal with exterior threats, leaving any number of religions and philosophies free to cultivate civilization within the populace.

-Since the the 1970s, however, we’ve seen a hostile takeover of morality… of the enforcement of moral norms by the state.
-(Via the regulation or criminalization of everything.)
-Under this model, the state must enforce proper speech and sexual procedures; it must punish and repress the original sin of racism; it must enforce Green to prevent an apocalypse… it must eliminate threat after threat, ultimately bringing us to a promised land.
+Since the the 1970s, however, we’ve seen a hostile takeover of society by the state… the enforcement of moral norms by the state.
+Under this model, the state must enforce proper speech and personal choices; it must save us from one new terror after another.
+And we are expected to believe that by eliminating threat after threat, rulership is leading us to a promised land.

 What, Then, Shall We Do?

-Our first job is to teach the next generation what is good and right.
-The enforcement complex will not do this (they’ll portray themselves as the ultimate standard of rightness) and so we need to teach the golden rule, tolerance, kindness, cooperation, integrity and so on.
+Our job is to teach the next generation what is good and right.
+The enforcement complex will not do this; they’ll portray themselves as the ultimate agent of goodness, as they have the the aforementioned half century.
+Our job, then, is to teach the things that actually build civilization: the golden rule, freedom of speech, tolerance, kindness and cooperation.

-Civilization is also taught during the process of homeschooling.
-(Simultaneously keeping children from the toxic dogmas being pumped through government schools.)
-In the US, where the war on homeschooling remains at a fairly low level, 11.1 percent of American children are now said to be homeschooled.
-(So says the US Census) That’s a shocking number, and if it’s correct, it will bear noticeable fruit in not too many years.
+Homeschooling excels as a way to teach civilization, simultaneously keeping children from the toxic dogmas being pumped through government schools.
+In the US, where the war on homeschooling remains at a fairly low level, more than 11 percent of American children are now said to be homeschooled.
+And so the fruits of this, while already visible, will be increasing

 Past all of this, we have Bitcoin.
 This is money with civilization encoded within it.
-Bitcoin allows for no enforcer or overseer… has no handle for an overlord to grab.
-It is super-tolerant, in that censorship is very, very difficult and no one can be cut off because of their religion or anything else.
+Bitcoin is super-tolerant, in that censorship is very, very difficult and no one can be cut off because of their religion or anything else.
 More than that, Bitcoin has drawn to itself many of the most serious and morally-minded people.

 What we need to do with Bitcoin is use it profligately.
 Bitcoin’s Lightning overlay (and dozens of Lightning-able wallets are available) accommodates any number of small purchases for trivial fees.
 We need to get this thing going.
-It’s freedom money, and thus morality money.
+It’s money that supports civilization, rather than subverting it… and money is important. .

-(Silver and gold could be used similarly, but that’s a post in itself.
-Hopefully soon.)
+Silver and gold could be used similarly, but we covered that separately

 And So…

 And so we have plenty to do.
-(And I haven’t mentioned things like talking to your neighbors, coworkers, people you ride the bus with, and so on.)
+(And I haven’t mentioned things we should be doing on a daily basis, like talking to neighbors, coworkers and so on.)

 Paul Rosenberg